khaosdoctor/my-notes/node/node-under-the-hood.md

   - Since this is the first function call, and there's no other code after it, this means the function is done.
 Pop it off the stack
 - Step 5 is equal to step 0, an empty stack

-So let's take a few keynotes here:

-- The step 0 and the last step in a call stack of some program should be deeply equal - empty, since the first step means the program has just begun and the last means the program has just ended
-- The first step and the step just before the last step should also be equal and have the first ever function called in the program
-- The middle steps are just stacked upon the entrypoint function

 Stacks are exactly how stack traces are constructed when an exception is thrown.
 A stack trace is basically the printed out state of the call stack when the exception happened:

 ```js